Charan0622/Happy-Chatbot/README.md

 - **fonts**: Directory containing Telugu and Hindi font files.
 - **Chatbot.gif**: A demo GIF showcasing the chatbot in action.

-## 🌟 Contributing

-We welcome contributions!
-Please fork the repository and create a pull request with your changes.

-## 📜 License

-This project is licensed under the MIT License.

-## ✨ Acknowledgements

-Special thanks to the Streamlit community and all the contributors who helped make this project possible. 🙏

----

 Feel free to open an issue or contact us if you have any questions or suggestions!
 Happy chatting! 😊